Ngaremaina/Recipe-Search-Engine/README.md

 # Recipe Search Web Application

-This is a recipe search web application built using Django framework and integrating the Edamam API to search for recipes based on user input.
+This web application is designed as a robust recipe search platform, leveraging the Django framework and seamlessly integrating the powerful Edamam API.
+By harnessing the capabilities of Django, it offers a solid foundation for handling user interactions and data management.
+Through the integration of the Edamam API, users can effortlessly explore a vast array of recipes tailored to their preferences and requirements.
+Whether searching for specific dishes or seeking culinary inspiration, this application provides a comprehensive and user-friendly experience for discovering delicious recipes.

 ## Features